What Is a Schedule K-1 Tax Form? Easy Filing Tips for Small Businesses

 All partnerships must file Schedule K-1.
 A partnership is a business structure where two or more people run a business together.
 Each person shares in the profits and losses of the business and contribute skill, labor, property or money, according to the IRS.

 Each partner reports their share of the profits or losses of the business on their personal income tax return (Form 1040) and pay income tax accordingly.
 The partnership itself doesn’t pay tax; the partners do via their personal returns.

 Still, the partnership must file an information return via Form 1065 to report the businesses’ overall income, deductions, losses or gains.
-Further, each partner must also fill out Schedule K-1 to report their individual share of the income, deductions etc.
+One must be prepared for each partner.

 - Domestic partnerships

 - Limited Liability Companies (LLCs) classified as partnerships for federal income tax purposes

 - Foreign partnerships that have income that comes from the U.S. or receives income connected with doing business or trade in the U.S.

 Schedule K-1 is due on an annual basis.
 It is due on the 15th day of the 3rd month after each tax year.

 - For example, if a partnership follows the calendar year, the due date for Schedule K-1 (covering 2019) would be March 15, 2020.